-Term Definition Evacuation Area The designated area to which evacuated persons are directed to go immediately upon being evacuated from the worksite or buildings by the Wardens/Area Wardens.
-First Aid A program designed to provide personnel with the knowledge to respond to, and treat injuries.
+Term Definition Emergency Planning Committee (EPC) The persons responsible for the documentation and maintenance of an emergency plan.
+EPA NSW Environment Protection Authority Evacuation Area The designated area to which evacuated persons are directed to go immediately upon being evacuated from the worksite or buildings by the Wardens/Area Wardens.
+First Aid A program designed to provide personnel with the knowledge to respond to and treat injuries.
 First-attack firefighting equipment Portable fire extinguishers, fire hose reels and fire blankets, which are used to fight fires in their early stages.
 First-response emergency equipment Resources, such as automatic external defibrillators (AEDs), spill kits and first aid kits, which are used to address various emergency scenarios in their early stages.
-Incident An unplanned and uncontrolled event which has or could result in death, injury / Illness or property damage which requires normal response from the business or a combat agency or agencies.
+Incident An unplanned and uncontrolled event which has or could resul injury / Illness or property damage which requires normal response the business or a combat agency or agencies.
 Incident Controller A member of the emergency services who is suitably trained and empowered to assume control of the emergency response.
 Local Area means the Local Government areas of Bayside Council and Randwick Council Local Emergency Operations Controller (LEOCON) Means the police officer appointed by the Commissioner of Police as the Local Emergency Operations Controller for the local government area and is responsible for controlling the allocation of resources in response to an emergency in the local area.
-Rail Network All or any part of the railway infrastructure controlled or owned by an accredited track manager.
-Recovery The process of returning affected facilities to their proper level of functioning following an emergency.
-Site Control Centre Means the location that the Chief Warden and members of the ECO are operating from during the incident or emergency.
+ONRSR Office of the National Rail Safety Regulator PFSO Port Facility Security Officer Rail Network All or any part of the railway infrastructure controlled or owned by an accredited track manager.
+Recovery The process of returning affected facilities to their proper level functioning following an emergency.
+Site Control CentreMeans the location that the Chief Warden and members of the operating from during the incident or emergency.
 Track Manager The owner or manager of the track, network, depot or siding.
 Train Control Centre Track Manager centre that oversees and regulates all on-rail activities.
+VTS Vessel Traffic Services - the Port Authority of NSW provides a VTS which monitors the movement of participating vessels within the areas of Sydney Harbour and Botany Bay.